isomerpages/mol-services/_are-you-planning-to/buy-a-flat.md

       <input id="mode" type="checkbox">
       <label for="mode" class="tab-label">Choose Mode of Financing</label>
       <div class="tab-content">
-     <p> After registering your Intent to Buy, you will be guided to apply for an <a target="_blank" href="https://services2.hdb.gov.sg/webapp/BP27AWHLEApplication/BP27SHome">HDB Loan Eligibility (HLE) letter</a>, if you are eligible and intend to get a housing loan from HDB. </p>
+     <p> During your application for a HFE letter, you would be informed of your eligibility for buying a HDB resale flat as well as the amount of HDB housing loan that you are eligible for, should you require one.</p>
       <p>You can also get a <a target="_blank" href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/financing-a-flat-purchase/housing-loan-options/housing-loan-from-financial-institutions">housing loan from a financial institution (FI)</a>.</p>
     </div>
   </div>